 It’s been a chaotic week for me of fear, memories, fire, grief, a couple of new friends and unfinished emotional business resulting in a foul snarl of neglected feelings.
-Also, in common with millions of others, we are sweltering under a heavy blanket of heat and humidity and I feel about as attractive, energetic and friendly as a slime mold.
+Also, in common with millions of others, we are sweltering under a heavy blanket of heat and humidity and I feel about as attractive as a slime mold.

 My old home place, my old community in Colorado, is burning.
 I’m not there.
 I’m glad I’m not there.

 I should be there.
 I hate myself for not being there.

 I’ve written before about blessing the ground between us .
 Now my mind is filled with the ground I once lived on, and all I can see are the horrifying images of flames, smoke, and the ashy remains of structures and scorched land.
 I spend hours every day searching the web for updates from local command and incident centers, the local papers, TV and radio and residents who post pictures and videos.
 I watch interviews with old friends and weep.
 I see video clips of my town and it’s like a ghost town, the streets empty and everything looking sere and dry because of drought.
 Towers of smoke loom and the air is an eerie sullen color.
 This should be the height of the tourist season there, the streets busy, flowers growing, and shade trees green and cool.